 Call us on:

 Your initial contract will typically be for 3 or 6 months, and in many cases, you may be offered a renewal.
 You should approach contract negotiations with an open mind and a sense of reality.

 If the economic climate is challenging, for example, you’d be wise to secure a contract extension until more opportunities come your way.
 It may also be prudent not to be too pushy when it comes to increasing your current rate.

 Conversely, if you feel that your position is strong, and you have made yourself indispensable to your team, you have more room to manoeuvre on the contract rate front.

 Contract work was abundant in the late 1990s and early 2000s, and there were fewer contractors competing for the same roles, so the ‘opportunity cost’ of leaving a role in the expectation of a higher rate elsewhere was fairly low.

-These days, there are far more contractors fighting for the same work, and average rates are not far off what they were a decade ago, so I’d urge any new contractors to think carefully when offered the chance to extend their first contracts, as the old phrase ‘the grass is always greener’ is not necessarily true.
+These days, there are far more contractors fighting for the same work, and average rates are not far off what they were a decade ago.
+New contractors should think carefully when offered the chance to extend their first contracts, as the old phrase ‘the grass is always greener’ is not necessarily true.